 The climate leadership begins a concerted drive to hose down conspiracist ideation by removing all appearance of secrecy about its ambitions to re-engineer the world.

-The so-called Climategate emails (a nontroversy whipped up by the right-wing media in 2009) revealed nothing suspicious at all, which is why thirty-seven independent inquiries are held to make sure.*
+Last year’s so-called Climategate emails revealed nothing suspicious at all, which is why thirty-seven independent inquiries have been held to make sure.*

 *Independent of each other, not of the university under investigation.